jb-santos/svyEffects/README.md

-An oft-cited reason why `R` is not more widely used in social science research is its disjointed and incomplete set of tools to deal with weights. `svyEffects` helps address this problem by providing a suite of post-estimation tools for working with limited dependent variable models (binary, ordinal, and multinomial logit) estimated on survey-weighted data.
+An oft-cited reason why `R` is not more widely used in social science research is its disjointed and incomplete set of tools to deal with weights. `{svyEffects}` helps address this problem by providing a suite of post-estimation tools for working with limited dependent variable models (binary, ordinal, and multinomial logit) estimated on survey-weighted data.

 Its main set of functions calculate predicted probabilities using
 either: